Wozniacki upsets Sharapova, Ferrer falls at Open

 Simon advanced to a fourth-round match against Croatian 14th seed Marin Cilic, a 6-3 3-6 6-3 6-4 winner against 18th seed Kevin Anderson of South Africa.

-Errani played deft defence to thwart the 121st-ranked Lucic-Baroni, who had bounced Halep in the third round.
+Errani played deft defense to thwart the 121st-ranked Lucic-Baroni, who had bounced Halep in the third round.

 "I like to run.
 I love running, so I try to be consistent to run, to be in every point, fight a lot," said Errani.
 "Others have a lot more good shots than me, but I try to stay there and try my best."